brightdigit/ContributeWordPress/Content/articles/tim-haines-marketing-hackers.md

 ## How do the changes in 2018 change FB advertising?
 (FB clamping down on advertisers procuring user data, etc.)

-The changes in 2018 don't have a dramatic impact on advertisers.
+The changes in 2018 don’t have a dramatic impact on advertisers.
 Depending on the target audience, some advertisers have had to shift their strategies.
 However, similar changes have happened before.
 For example, Facebook removed the ability to target by profession last year.